Brad Hoylman-Sigal

-Brad Madison Hoylman-Sigal (born October 27, 1965) is an American Democratic politician.
-First elected in 2012, Hoylman-Sigal represents the 47th District in the New York State Senate, covering much of the west side of Manhattan in New York City.
-He is chairman of the Senate Judiciary Committee.
-Hoylman-Sigal is Manhattan Borough President-elect.
+Brad Madison Hoylman-Sigal (born October 27, 1965) is an American Democratic politician who has served as Manhattan borough president since January 1, 2026.
+First elected in 2012, Hoylman-Sigal represented the 47th District in the New York State Senate, covering much of the west side of Manhattan in New York City.
+He was chairman of the New York State Senate Judiciary Committee.
+He was the second openly gay man to serve in and get elected to the State Senate.

 Early life and education

-Hoylman-Sigal was born in Phoenix, Arizona and grew up in rural Lewisburg, West Virginia.
-He was the youngest of 6 children of Audrey Kennedy Hoylman, a public elementary school teacher, and James M. Hoylman, a process systems analytics analyst.
+Hoylman-Sigal was born in Phoenix, Arizona, and grew up in rural Lewisburg, West Virginia.
+He was the youngest of six children of Audrey Kennedy Hoylman, a public elementary school teacher, and James M. Hoylman, a process systems analytics analyst.
 He is a former Eagle Scout in Troop 70, Lewisburg, West Virginia.
 He attended Greenbrier East High School in West Virginia.

 He attended West Virginia University (WVU; BA in political science and English literature, 1989), where Hoylman-Sigal was elected president of student administration and graduated summa cum laude with honors.
 At WVU he was a member of Phi Beta Kappa, and received a Truman Scholarship and a Marshall Scholarship.

 Hoylman-Sigal then attended Oxford University (Exeter College) on a Rhodes Scholarship.
 He received a master's degree in political science (M.Phil., 1992).

 Afterward, he attended Harvard Law School.
 He graduated with a JD in 1996.

 Early career

 Hoylman-Sigal was an associate at law firm Paul, Weiss, Rifkind, Wharton & Garrison from 1996 to 1998.
 He was an associate at Frankfurt, Garbus, Klein & Selz from 1998 to 2000.

 From 2000 to 2012, Hoylman-Sigal served as executive vice president and general counsel of the Partnership for New York City, which represents New York City's business leadership and its largest private-sector employers.
+In 2001, when future New York State Assemblyman Micah Lasher was 19 years old, he managed Hoylman-Sigal's campaign for New York City Council.

 Hoylman-Sigal was also the chairperson of Community Board 2 in Manhattan, and the Democratic District Leader of the New York 66th Assembly District, Part A. He is also Trustee of the Community Service Society of New York, a former president of the Gay and Lesbian Independent Democrats, and a former board member of the Empire State Pride Agenda, Tenants & Neighbors, Class Size Matters, and Citizen Action.

 In 2001, Hoylman-Sigal ran for the New York City Council in the first district, which includes Governor's Island and a portion of Lower Manhattan.
 He placed second in a seven-candidate race, losing to Alan Gerson.